Keav/Sublime-Text-Settings/README.md

   Update: This is now part of my 'scripts' repo.
 - CSS Lint - `npm install -g csslint`
 - SCSS Lint - `gem install scss-lint`
+You may need to install the Ruby DevKit, also from http://rubyinstaller.ork/.
+Make sure you get the DevKit to match the version of Ruby that you installed.
+Then follow the instructions at http://github.com/oneclick/rubyinstaller/wiki/Development-Kit
 - JS Lint - `npm install -g jslint`
 - PHP Lint - `npm install -g phplint`